IgneaVentus/python/README.md

 - Add basic notepad functionality for users
 - Add favorite posts functionality for users
 - Add basic mentioning functionality for users
-- **Add possibility to post images
+- *Add possibility to post images

-*Right now I admit I care more about not using space than actually building community.
-This is still, after all, WIP.

-**May be not possible because right now I use free hosting.
+Right now I admit I care more about not using space than actually building community.
+This is still, after all, WIP, and to add to it right now I use free hosting.
 Btw, they earned it: https://pythonanywhere.com